pasviegas/mixpanel-as3/README.md

 Changelog
 ---------
+v2.2.1

-v2.2.1 - Library builds from command line.
+- Library builds from command line.
+To build, run

          $ make build SDK_HOME=/Path/To/Flex/SDK

 - Callbacks in verbose mode get JSON compatible strings even when no server call is made

 v2.2.0 - Add configuration options to allow for easier debugging, POSTing track calls.